giljr/c/README.md

 ```

 I´m using [Visual C++ 2019](https://visualstudio.microsoft.com/vs/community/).

-I will alsso use [Dev-C++ download | SourceForge.net](https://sourceforge.net/projects/orwelldevcpp/) This is an amazing IDE!
+I will also use [Dev-C++ download | SourceForge.net](https://sourceforge.net/projects/orwelldevcpp/) This is an amazing IDE!
 Try it yourself!

 The solution will be numereded and divided into important computer subject:
 Be Welcome to my website, where I explore Arduino, PIC & Rpi - [Jungletronics & KidTronics](https://medium.com/@J.3).
 I'm J3, The Arduino Hobbyist! and I will be your host :blush: